Where to Go Ice Skating in Banff and Canmore

 Obviously, you need your ice skates and possibly a hockey stick and puck, but a few other items will make your experience much better.

-If you’re able to skate on the frozen lakes of the Canadian Rockies, one thing is sure – it’s cold, freezing, actually.
+If you’re able to skate on the frozen lakes of the Canadian Rockies, one thing is sure – it’s cold – freezing.
 You’ll want to dress warmly.
 A parka or down jacket, hats, and gloves at a minimum.
 I’ll also wear fleece leggings and snow pants, especially for the really chilly days.

 We also find having a blanket to throw down is excellent for relaxing.
 Our favorite adventure blanket is the Yeti Lowlands Blanket.
 Chairs are never a bad idea, and a thermos with hot cocoa, tea, or coffee inside!

 For safety, many people wear a helmet, especially kids.
-Just like skiing, you could easily catch an edge on a crack which could result in you hitting your head.
-In addition, if you are unsure of the ice wearing a life jacket is never a bad idea.
-We have an ice screw on us so we can test the ice ourselves.
+Just like skiing, you could easily catch an edge on a crack, which could result in you hitting your head on hard ice.
+In addition, if you are unsure of the ice, wearing a life jacket is never a bad idea.
+We also always have an ice screw on us, so we can test the ice ourselves.

 Bring a Shovel